USRSE/usrse.github.io/_events/repeated/community-call-planning.md

 # note that the dtstart and rdate at the end are the same
 rrule:
   - DTSTART;TZID=America/New_York:20220127T120000
-# second Thursday of every month
+# fourth Thursday of every month
   - RRULE:UNTIL=20251225T120000;FREQ=MONTHLY;BYDAY=+4TH
   - RDATE;TZID=America/New_York:20220127T120000
 ---